See also translations.

 This specification is opinionated about future versions of trace context.
 The current version of this specification assumes that future versions of the

 traceparent header will be additive to the current one.

 Vendors MUST follow these rules when parsing headers with an unexpected format:

 Pass-through services should not analyze the version.
 They should expect that headers may have larger size limits in the future and only disallow prohibitively large headers.

 When the version prefix cannot be parsed (it's not 2 hex characters followed by a dash (

 If a higher version is detected, the implementation SHOULD try to parse it by trying the following:

 trace-id(from the first dash through the next 32 characters).
 Vendors MUST check that the 32 characters are hex, and that they are followed by a dash (

 parent-id(from the second dash at the 35th position through the next 16 characters).
 Vendors MUST check that the 16 characters are hex and followed by a dash.

 flags(2 characters from the third dash).
-Vendors MUST check that the 2 characters are either at the end of the string or followed by a dash.
+Vendors MUST check that the 2 characters are either the end of the string or a dash.